 Areas of law in construction site accidents

-Our best construction accident lawyers in California say that construction site accident usually fall into one of the following areas of law:
+Our best construction accident lawyers in Riverside say that construction site accident usually fall into one of the following areas of law:

 - Product liability;